akhilanandsirra/FetchiOSCodingChallenge/README.md

 # Native iOS Recipe App

-Develope a native iOS app that allows users to browse recipes using the [MealDB API](https://themealdb.com/api.php) for Fetch iOS Coding Challenge.
+Developed a native iOS app that allows users to browse recipes using the [MealDB API](https://themealdb.com/api.php) for Fetch iOS Coding Challenge.

 The app utilizes two endpoints: